 Download Free Old and New Problems in Elementary Particles PDF by G Puppi Full Book and published by Elsevier.
 This book was released on 2012-12-02 with total page 322 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Old and New Problems in Elementary Particles provides information pertinent to elementary-particle physics.
 This book examines the types of problems facing high-energy physicists.
 Comprised of 20 chapters, this book starts with an overview of the fundamental properties of Dirac poles, with emphasis on the spin, the electric-dipole moment, and the mass.
 This text then examines the applications of supergain antenna, which is an interesting cautionary model against an oversimplified application of the notion of indeterminacy.
 Other chapters explain the uninhibited adoption of a uniform and natural experimental definition of resonance or particle with respect to hadrons.
 This book illustrates as well how insight into strong-interaction dynamics may be improved by a precise definition of the particle-resonance concept.
 The final chapter deals with the derivation of the Alder–Weisberger relation, which links the ratio of the two weak coupling constants of the nucleon with an integral over pion absorption cross-sections.
 Physicists and researchers will find this book useful.

 Download Free Elementary Particles and the Laws of Physics PDF by Richard P. Feynman Full Book and published by Cambridge University Press.
-This book was released on 1999-07-13 with total page 110 pages.
+This book was released on 1999-07-13 with total page 124 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: A fascinating and accessible book by Nobel laureates Richard Feynman and Steven Weinberg.
+Book excerpt: Perhaps the two most important conceptual breakthroughs in twentieth century physics are relativity and quantum mechanics.
+Developing a theory that combines the two seamlessly is a difficult and ongoing challenge.
+This accessible book contains intriguing explorations of this theme by the distinguished physicists Richard Feynman and Steven Weinberg.

 Download Free Elementary Particles and Emergent Phase Space PDF by Piotr Żenczykowski Full Book and published by World Scientific.
 This book was released on 2013-10-07 with total page 232 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: The Standard Model of elementary particles, although very successful, contains various elements that are put in by hand.
 Understanding their origin requires going beyond the model and searching for “new physics”.
 The present book elaborates on one particular proposal concerning such physics.
 While the original conception is 50 years old, it has not lost its appeal over time.
 Its basic idea is that space — an arena of events treated in the Standard Model as a classical background — is a concept which emerges from a strictly discrete quantum layer in the limit of large quantum numbers.
 This book discusses an extension of this view by replacing space with phase space.
 It combines the results of the author's research papers and places them in much broader philosophical and phenomenological contexts, thus providing further arguments in favor of the proposed alternative.
 The book should be of interest to the philosophically-minded readers who are willing to contemplate unorthodox ideas on the very nature of the world.
 Contents:IntroductionPhilosophy and Physics:Reality and Its DescriptionClassical and Quantum Aspects of RealityTime for a ChangeElementary Particles:The Standard Model and the Subparticle ParadigmThe Problem of MassConstituent Quarks and Spacetime PointsElementary Particles and Macroscopic SpacePhase Space and Quantum:Phase Space and Its SymmetriesQuantizing Phase SpaceElementary Particles from a Phase-Space PerspectiveGeneralizing the Concept of MassOverview Readership: Professionals and researchers in theoretical physics, philosophy of science, particle physics and quantum physics.
 Keywords:Elementary Particles;Classical-Quantum Tension;Emergent Spacetime;Process Philosophy;Being and Becoming;Time and Change;Standard Model;Problem of Mass;Current and Constituent Quarks;Low-Energy Hadron Phenomenology;Space Quantization;Born's Reciprocity;Phase-Space Symmetries;Dirac Linearization;Clifford Algebra;Internal Quantum Numbers;Hariri-Shupe Preon Model;Hadron and Quark CompositenessKey Features:The main idea is supported by a rare, coherent combination of philosophical, theoretical and phenomenological argumentsThe book uniquely links the structure of a single Standard Model generation of elementary particles to the symmetries of nonrelativistic phase spaceThe book suggests a novel way of looking at the concept of quark mass, as well as that of mass in general